nstrelow/VPlan/README.md

 There is a [beta Google+ Community](https://plus.google.com/communities/116677531626306143784).
 You can join and download the beta.

 ## Mechanism
-The substitution plans are downloaded from their respective school sites and formatted to a specific on an external server.
+The substitution plans are downloaded from their respective school sites and formatted to a CSV-File on an external server.
 From there on VPlan checks if plans have been added or changed and downloads them onto the device.

 ## License